PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

 `> Set-Location "C:\Path\to\powershell\build\dir"`

-make sure there are no spaces in the path, since they are not replaced with escape characters
+Make sure there are no spaces in the path, since they are not replaced with escape characters.

 `> Install-OpenCover -TargetDirectory $env:TEMP -Force`